A-Garg/ACS-machinelearning/README.md

 * [tqdm 4.15.0](https://pypi.python.org/pypi/tqdm)

 All of these (plus other modules) can be downloaded at once through an [Anaconda distribution](https://www.continuum.io/downloads).
 If using Anaconda, download the Python 2.7 version instead of the Python 3.x version.

+## Contributor
+These scripts were written by Akhil Garg.

 ## Acknowledgements
 * Philippe Minh Tri Nguyen, for providing the ideas and code on which this repository is based